SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/01-JavaScript.md

 ## `Number`

-The most used numeric data type​ in JavaScript is Number.
+The most used numeric data type in JavaScript is Number.

 It can represent both Integers and floating-point numbers.